-The baked bitter roots are an easy recipe, a gratin side dish that highlights all the intense and bitter taste of this edible root.
-The portions of this vegetarian dish, as my husband says, can be for 4 or 6 people depending on your courage to eat them.
+The baked bitter roots are an easy recipe, a gratinated and flavorful side dish that highlights the intense, slightly bitter taste of this edible root.
+The portions of this vegetarian dish, as my husband says, can serve 4 or 6 people depending on your bravery to eat them.
 Jokes aside, we like these white roots.
-A vegetable rich in nutrients and healthy, considered a true medicine for its purifying properties, also excellent for expelling intestinal gases without particular contraindications other than social ones.
-Discover here its nutritional values.
+A nutrient-rich and healthy vegetable, considered a real medicine for its cleansing properties, also excellent for expelling intestinal gas without particular contraindications other than social ones.
+Discover its nutritional values here.

-These roots originate from the ancient village of Soncino, province of Cremona.
-Now also famous as Mairano’s roots De.co, a Brescia territory where the culture has spread.
+These roots come from the ancient village of Soncino, in the province of Cremona.
+They are now also famous as the Mairano De.co roots, a Brescia-area territory where cultivation has spread.

-If you can’t find them for sale in stores, you can buy seeds online here.
+If you can’t find them in shops, you can buy the seeds online here.

-SEASONALITY and period of #bitterroots from Soncino: from October to March.
+SEASONALITY and period of the #radiciamare of Soncino: from October to March.

 - Difficulty: Easy